-Ditto is a Clipboard Manager that supports many different types of files.
+Ditto is a clipboard manager that supports many different types of files.
 It is a single interface that truncates copied items into rows.
 You are only able to import files that were created in the system.
-When you hit copy + paste, it automatically saves in the program.
-As with the previous Clipboard Managers, Ditto allows you to create groupings of clips.
+When you hit “copy + paste,” it automatically saves in the program.
+As with the previous tool, Ditto allows you to create groupings of clips.

 One great thing about Ditto is that you are able to share clips between different systems.
 You just need to add the system information in the Friends tab.